 When the text was turned into a Broadway musical, it failed.

-Due to its inventive writing and light direction, “Big” overcame the problems f many other high-concept comedies.
+Due to its inventive writing and light direction, “Big” overcame the problems of many other high-concept comedies.

-It may or may not be a coincidence that within a year, two other similarly-themed movies were released: “Like father, Like Son,” starring Dudley Moore and “vice Versa with Judge Reinhold.
-The first movie to use this concept might have been “Freaky Friday,” with Barbara Harris and Jodie Foster, in 1977.
+It may or may not be a coincidence that within a year, two other similarly-themed movies were released: “All of Me” with Steve Martin and Lily Tomlin, “Like father, Like Son,” starring Dudley Moore, and “Vice Versa” with Judge Reinhold.
+The first movie to use this concept might have been “Freaky Friday,” with Barbara Harris and Jodie Foster, back in 1977.

 Oscar Nominations: 2